junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 "Dean."
 He says, his sound familiar and deep, though maybe a little sad and tired, but at least he's not weak or dying or anything.

 Dean can't stop a smile unfurling on his face.
-He lets out a relieved breaths, and lightly punches Cass on the shoulder, "Don't do that again."
+He lets out a long relieved breaths, and lightly punches Cass on the shoulder fake-annoyedly, "Don't do that again."

 Next to them, Sam also exhales in relief.

 Dean stands up and holds a hand to pull Cass up.
-When they head back to Impala and drive back to bunker, Dean feels the weight on his shoulder is so much lighter that he even starts humming his favorite Zeppelin song when the tape plays "Ramble On."
-Sam eyes him with raised surprised eyebrow, receives a shaking head following the rhythm in reply, and can't stop beaming.
+When they head back to Impala and drive back to bunker, Dean feels the weight on his shoulder is so much lighter that he even starts humming his favorite Zeppelin song when the tape rotates to "Ramble On."
+Sam eyes him with raised surprised eyebrow, receives a beaty head following the rhythm in reply, and can't stop beaming.

 Seriousness kicks back in when Dean glances at Cass from the rear mirror and notices his still tensed shoulder.
 He tunes down the music.